 Philippe Marleau is the Chief Executive Officer of Palos Capital Corporation.
 He is also the Chief Executive Officer and acts as the ultimate designated person for Palos.
-Mr. Marleau was previously the Chief Executive Officer of IOU Financial Inc., a small business technology lender listed on the TSX Venture Exchange ("TSX-V").
-He currently serves on the boards of directors of Palos Capital Corporation and IOU Financial Inc. Mr. Marleau also serves on the boards of directors and is an officer of Grosvenor CPC I Inc. (a TSX-V listed capital pool company) and GobiMin Inc. (a TSX-V listed investment company).
-Mr. Marleau previously served on the boards of MAG Energy Solutions (a North American leading electricity trader) and Fountain Asset Corp (a TSX-V listed investment company).
-Mr. Marleau holds a Bachelor of Engineering (B.Eng.) with a minor in Economics from McGill University and is a Chartered Financial Analyst (CFA).
+Mr. Marleau was previously the co-founder and Chief Executive Officer of IOU Financial Inc., a small business technology lender previously listed on the TSX Venture Exchange ("TSX-V").
+He currently serves on the boards of directors of Palos Capital Corporation and IOU Financial Inc. Mr. Marleau also serves on the boards of directors and is an officer of Grosvenor CPC I Inc. (a TSX-V listed capital pool company) and Groupe Financier Signature Inc. (a company not currently listed on any exchanges).
+Mr. Marleau previously served on the boards of GobiMin Inc. (an investment company previously listed on the TSX-V), MAG Energy Solutions (a North American leading electricity trader), Fountain Asset Corp (a TSX-V listed investment company) and two capital pool companies listed on the TSX-V. Mr. Marleau holds a Bachelor of Engineering (B.Eng.) with a minor in Economics from McGill University and is a Chartered Financial Analyst (CFA).